 A clear understanding of the mechanics of sentence structure and grammar is an important feature of writing.
 We teach punctuation and grammar discretely in dedicated 15 minute fast paced and interactive sessions.
 These skills are then embedded into English sessions, to give children further opportunities to refine and enhance their ability in this critical area.

 Weekly spellings are a consistent feature of school life and focus initially on securing common year group spellings, before moving on to understanding core spelling rules and patterns that are required to enable pupils to work out more adventurous spellings.

-Neat presentation is also an important skill and we embrace a whole school approach to handwriting at Preston Hedges, which is the cursive script.
+Neat presentation is also an important skill and we embrace a whole school approach to handwriting at Holne Chase, which is the cursive script.
 Learning this style of handwriting begins as soon as children start in Reception when they begin to form and shape letters, and the children build on this learning progressively until their writing is joined and fluent at pace.
 Support is provided for parents, so they can actively encourage their child with this at home.

 We are proud of our highly creative writers and communicators here at Holne Chase.
 At the end of all statutory assessments in 2023, our pupils across school were well above national averages in writing outcomes.

 Children see writing as an interesting and enjoyable process and take ownership of their writing by seeing themselves as real writers, writing for a purpose.
 Children confidently write in all areas of the curriculum, considering their purpose and audience, in order to excite and enthuse the reader.
 Children leave our school with a wealth of writing skills and knowledge in order to be successful global citizens, understanding how using writing will contribute to their everyday lives and their impact on the wider community.